UWSysLab/diamond/README.md

 ### Set up the build environment
 If you are running Linux, there is pretty much nothing to do here.

-If you want to compile and run Diamond on OSX, then you need to install and set up a few things
+If you want to compile and run Diamond on OSX, then you need to install and set up a few things:

 1. Create a case-sensitive file system for Diamond to use.
 Run the following commands to set this up: